MicrosoftDocs/customer-insights/ci-docs/data/private-link.md

 ## Migrate private links to managed identities for Azure resources

 Existing Azure Private Links must be updated to managed identities for Azure resources by November 30, 2024.
-Customer Insights - Data provides the information your Azure subscription owner needs to enable managed identities.
+Customer Insights - Data provides the information your Azure Subscription Owner needs to enable managed identities.
 If you're unable to update your instance by the deadline, request a 30 day extension at CIDManagedIdentity@Microsoft.com.

 An *Action required* banner tells you that you have one or more storage accounts that must be upgraded to meet security requirements.
 In the banner, select **See details**.